Jinntec/fore-project/README.md

 ## Setup

-`npm i`
+* Clone this repository to some folder on your harddrive

-This will download install the dependencies.
+* change to the folder and run `npm i` to install the dependencies

 ## Starting the http server